AbstractSDK/abstract/framework/docs/src/1_products/1_cw_orchestrator.md

+# Testing And Deployment
-# CW-Orchestrator
+## CW-Orchestrator

-The <a href="https://github.com/AbstractSDK/cw-orchestrator" target="_blank">cw-orchestrator</a> package is a scripting tool designed to simplify interactions with CosmWasm smart contracts.
-By providing a set of macros that generate type-safe interfaces for your contracts, it not only enhances the code's readability and maintainability but also reduces testing and deployment overhead.
-These interfaces can be seamlessly combined into a single object, fostering easier integration and collaboration.
+The <a href="https://github.com/AbstractSDK/cw-orchestrator" target="_blank">cw-orchestrator</a> package is a Rust-native scripting tool designed to simplify interactions with CosmWasm smart contracts.
+It provides a set of macros that generate type-safe interfaces for your contracts, enhancing readability and maintainability.

+Cw-Orchestrator is integrated with the following environments;
+- cw-multi-test (mock testing)
+- test-tube (integration testing)
+- live daemons (localnets / testnets / mainnets)
 Furthermore, cw-orchestrator allows for code reusability between testing and deployments, establishing itself as our primary tool in making Abstract's infrastructure highly available.

-## Usage
+### Usage

 Here's a snippet that sets up the **complete Abstract SDK framework** on a cw-multi-test environment, and deploys the Counter App to the framework.